-The average for asbestos testing is about $496, with a typical range around $224 and $806.
-It may cost as low as $90 or high as $1,992.
+The average for asbestos testing is about $492, with a typical range around $227 and $802.
+It may cost as low as $90 or high as $2,000 for the US in 2021.
 Testing costs increase with the buildings size and how complex the project is.

 From around the 1900’s to around the 1970’s, contractors utilized this natural silicate in homes for its insulating capabilities and durability.
 Despite that, when damaged and aged, it flakes and crumbles, which emits its fibers into the air.
 When people breathe in carcinogenic fibers, it can lead to mesothelioma or Pulmonary fibrosis.
 It’s essential to get a professional to test for the presence of asbestos to find out if your business or home requires asbestos abatement or removal.

-The cost of an asbestos survey or inspection is around $200 to $800.
+The cost of an asbestos survey or inspection is around an average of $492 $227 to $802 for the US in 2021.
 This test establishes the presence of asbestos to warrant professional removal.
 The price includes:

 - Optical inspection for general risks.